Free shipping from €99 (NL and BE)

 Ponchos are lightweight and waterproof, often made from coated polyester.
 They can be quickly thrown over your gear and are versatile.

-On a rainy milsim day, for example, you might wear a fleece under a hardshell, whereas for a CQB session, a lightweight combat jacket or softshell is often sufficient.
+On a rainy milsim day, for example, you might wear a fleece over a hardshell, whereas for a CQB session, a lightweight combat jacket or softshell is often enough.

 Unlike standard jackets, tactical jackets are designed to perform under pressure, in conjunction with tactical gear and during prolonged use.